Careers for a Bachelors of Arts in Law

 There are numerous careers for which formal legal education is beneficial, but for which a JD is not required.
 These career opportunities are in all levels of federal and state governments, business, and many legal or civically engaged organizations.
 A partial list of these career options is provided on the James E. Rogers College of Law Bachelor of Arts in Law homepage.

 With prior approval, students may also earn academic credit for internships in governmental agencies and other public institutions, where they will receive hands-on training in law-related fields.
-Law-related internships include positions with the Pima Counta Attorney's Office; US Marshal's Office; CIA; FBI; US Postal Inspector; Pima County Sheriff's Department; Oro Valley an Tucson Police Departments; Public Defender's Office; Victim Withness Program; Homocide Survivors, Inc.; International Rescue Committee; US Department of State in Washington D.C. and abroad; Congressional Offices; and the White House.
+Law-related internships include positions with the Pima County Attorney's Office; US Marshal's Office; CIA; FBI; US Postal Inspector; Pima County Sheriff's Department; Oro Valley and Tucson Police Departments; Public Defender's Office; Victim Witness Program; Homocide Survivors, Inc.; International Rescue Committee; US Department of State in Washington D.C. and abroad; Congressional Offices; and the White House.

 How to Enroll in an Internship:

-3. Contact Program Coordinator Mark Blair to receive the Internship Application.
+2. Contact Assistant Director Mark Blair to receive the Internship Application and general information about law internships.
 NOTE: This application needs to be filled out by both you and the person supervising you at your internship.
 Their signature is also required on the application.
 Without a fully completed application, you will be unable to enroll in your internship.

 Bureau of Labor Statistics: Occupational Outlook Handbook (OOH)